LOADING ...

 Bắt đầu làm bài nào

-Its been years come this autumn, she remembers well the day
+Its five years come this autumn, she remembers well the day

-The day the got him and took him far away
+The day the fever got him and took him far

-Far away from always knowing that the love they shared was
+Far away from always knowing the love they shared was true

-Far away the bowing, the grass forever blue
+Far away the fiddlers bowing, the forever blue

-By the she was moaning, "Old lover please come home"
+By the summer she was moaning, "Old please come home"

-Now she stands out in the midnight, in the moonlight all
+Now she stands out in the midnight, in the all aglow

 She prays to Carter Stanley, "Wont you please Bill Monroe